 Now when Saul returned from pursuing the Philistines, he was told, saying, “Behold, David is in the wilderness of Engedi.”
 Then Saul took three thousand chosen men from all Israel and went to seek David and his men in front of the Rocks of the Wild Goats.
 He came to the sheepfolds on the way, where there was a cave; and Saul went in to relieve himself.
 Now David and his men were sitting in the inner recesses of the cave.
 The men of David said to him, “Behold, this is the day of which YHWH said to you, ‘Behold; I am about to give your enemy into your hand, and you shall do to him as it seems good to you.’”
 Then David arose and cut off the edge of Saul’s robe secretly.
 It came about afterward that David’s conscience bothered him because he had cut off the edge of Saul’s robe.
 So he said to his men, “Far be it from me because of YHWH that I should do this thing to my lord, YHWH’s mashiach (LXX: christos), to stretch out my hand against him, since he is YHWH’s mashiach (LXX: christos).”
 David persuaded his men with these words and did not allow them to rise up against Saul.
 And Saul arose, left the cave, and went on his way.
 Now afterward David arose and went out of the cave and called after Saul, saying, “My lord the king!”
 And when Saul looked behind him, David bowed with his face to the ground and prostrated himself.
 David said to Saul, “Why do you listen to the words of men, saying, ‘Behold, David seeks to harm you’?
 Behold, this day your eyes have seen that YHWH had given you today into my hand in the cave, and some said to kill you, but my eye had pity on you; and I said, ‘I will not stretch out my hand against my lord, for he is YHWH’s mashiach (LXX: christos).’

 [Note that David refers to King Saul not only as the messiah, or anointed one, but also as his lord; and he prostrates himself and bows down to Saul, the lord.
 That is, he worships Saul.
 This is just one example of many from the Scriptures of worship or homage given to a human being.
-And this, of course, is important for rightly interpreting (or not over-interpreting) the significance of the fact that, according to early Christian proclamation, worship or homage was and ought to be paid to the man Jesus.
-In other words, this is not evidence that the early Christians believed the man Jesus was also somehow actually, ontologically, God as well.]
+And this, of course, is important for rightly interpreting the significance of the fact that, according to early Christian proclamation, worship or homage was and ought to be paid to the man Jesus.]

 1 Samuel 26.6-25